danieldizzy/Hanabi/README.md

-# Details about a small gathering event.
+# Details about a small gathering.